Nothing in my business is as important as being in a consistent rhythm of content creation.

 Don’t let another day go by.

-Get into your own rhythm of making content.
+Get into a consistent rhythm of making content.

-You’ll then be developing true clarity... and your body of work, your legacy.
+By doing so, you will develop true clarity.
+You'll be creating your body of work, and your legacy.

-The only way to get out of fear, and into clarity and confidence, is by taking action.
+The only way to overcome fear and hesitation -- transformed into clarity and confidence -- is by taking action.

 George Kao is a Marketing Coach for small business owners, especially solopreneurs such as Coaches and Mentors.
 He focuses on ethical & effective ways to grow one's platform and build true livelihood.